vpattangi/Handoff/README.md

 Handoff solves this by making knowledge transfer automatic, structured, and AI-powered.

 ## 👩‍🎓 About the Developer
 CS Student @ San Jose State University.
-This project was inspired by a real KT failure experienced by a family member during corporate offboarding — institutional knowledge was lost because the departing employee didn't document anything.
+This project was inspired by a real KT failure experienced by a family member during corporate offboarding.
 Built for the Microsoft Agents League Hackathon 2026.

 ## 🏗 Architecture
 ```